 Le Dahu

-One of the most popular restaurants is located in a beautiful place, with a wonderful view from the terrace.
-On the first floor – self-service and a playroom for children, on the second – a regular restaurant.
+One of the most popular restaurants is located in a beautiful place, the terrace offers a wonderful view.
+On the first floor there is self-service and a play area for children, on the second – a regular restaurant.
 Also suitable for those who ride (can be reached by gondolas).
-Prices: fondue – CHF27, pizza – from CHF18, meat and other dishes – CHF30-45.
+Prices: fondue – CHF27, pizza – from CHF18, meat and other dishes – 30-45 CHF.

 La Vache

-At the top station of the Les Attelas chairlift is a new restaurant recently opened by famous Verbier fans – James Blunt, Lawrence Dollagio and Carl Fogarty.
-Cozy and stylish, the restaurant promises to become a favorite place of resort guests.
-It is recommended to reserve a table in advance.
-Prices: soups – CHF12-13, pizzas – from CHF18, burgers with potatoes and salad – CHF25.
+At the top station of the Les Attelas chairlift there is a new restaurant, recently opened by the famous Verbier fans include James Blunt, Lawrence Dollagio and Carl Fogarty.
+Cosy and stylish, the restaurant promises to become a favorite spot for resort guests.
+It is recommended to book a table in advance.
+Prices: soups – CHF12-13, pizzas – from CHF18, burgers with fries and salad – CHF25.

 Le Namasté

-A homely, cozy chalet located in Savoliers, below the Planards blue route.
+A homely chalet located in Savolier, below the Planards blue piste.
 The house, built in 1811, is decorated with sculptures created by the chef and owner of the establishment.
-One of the best places in the region to try authentic dishes from Valais, prepared according to ancient recipes.
-It is possible to book a restaurant for the evening (prior organization is necessary), on the way home – by sledge.
+One of the best places in the region to try authentic Valais dishes, prepared old recipes.
+It is possible to book a restaurant for the evening (advance arrangement required), on the way home – on a sled.
 Prices: pie CHF21, baked bread with cheese and other fillings: CHF17-19.

 Chez Dany

-The charming restaurant is located in Clambin, part of the road lies off the tracks, but on a simple route.
-Excellent view of the mountains, pleasant design, original dishes.
-It is recommended to reserve a table in advance.
-In the evening, delivery to the restaurant is possible (CHF 10), back – by sled.
+A charming restaurant located in Clambin, part of the road is off the beaten track, but on an easy route.
+Excellent view of the mountains, nice design, original dishes.
+It is recommended to book a table in advance.
+In the evening, delivery to the restaurant is possible (CHF 10), back – on a sled.
 Prices: pumpkin soup – CHF15, excellent grilled meat and steaks – CHF39-46.
-In the evening, “pierrade” (meat on a hot stone CHF49) is served.
+In the evening подається “pierrade” (м’ясо на гарячому камнеб CHF49).

 La Grange